samarthwankhade06-glitch/Student-Management-System/README.md

-# StudentHub - Student Management System (Java Full Stack)
+# StudentHub ACET- Student Management System (Java Full Stack)

 A lightweight, modern, and self-contained Student Management System built using a **Java Full Stack** architecture with **zero heavy frameworks** on the backend and **vanilla languages** on the frontend.